-- 1. Extent to which the project furthers the PHA goal of deconcentrating poverty and expanding housing and economic opportunities; - 2.
-Number of new affordable housing rental units created: - a.
-Via new construction; - b.
-Rehabilitation and return to market of previously off-line units; or - c.
-Acquisition and rehabilitation - 3.
-Extent to which the project serves a special need population in the City of Berkeley; - 4.
-Demonstrated need for additional financial assistance to enhance the long-term viability of an existing development; - 5.
-Extent to which the project facilitates full leasing in the Section 8 Program; - 6.
-Owner experience and capability to build or rehabilitate the housing; - 7.
-Extent to which the proposal complements other local activities such as the redevelopment of a public housing site under the HOPE VI program, the HOME program, CDBG activities, other development activities in a HUDdesignated Enterprise Zone, Economic Community, or Renewal Community; and
+- Extent to which the project furthers the PHA goal of deconcentrating poverty and expanding housing and economic opportunities to areas of lower poverty concentration within Berkeley; - Number of new affordable housing rental units created: - Via new construction; - · Rehabilitation and return to market of previously off-line units; or - Acquisition and rehabilitation. - Extent to which the living units themselves receive rehabilitation or modernization, in addition to any required system improvements; - Extent to which projects serving families, elderly or disabled households include 1, 2 and 3 bedroom units; - Extent to which the project serves a special needs population (senior, disabled, Families, emancipated youth, veterans) in the City of Berkeley; - Extent to which an allotment of PBV's to a special needs population would more equitably distribute the available PBVs throughout all of the categories and throughout the City;

-8. Other criteria as stated in the resolution of the Board of Commissioners.
+- Demonstrated need for PB subsidy as a financing mechanism to enhance the long-term viability of an existing or proposed development at rents affordable to households up to 50% Area Median Income; - Extent to which the project facilitates full leasing in the Section 8 Program; - Owner experience and capability to build or rehabilitate the housing; - Extent to which the proposal complements other local activities such as the redevelopment of a public housing site under the HOPE VI program, the HOME program, CDBG activities, other development activities in a HUDdesignated Enterprise Zone, Economic Community, or Renewal Community; and - Other criteria as stated in the resolution of the Board of Commissioners.